Former US soldier now fighting in Ukraine tells of days trapped in 'house of horrors' - KESQ

 “Everything is much more decentralized,” he explains.
 “Small group tactics is definitely a huge advantage here.”

-We are not using Kevin’s full name because of the nature of his work in Ukraine, and to protect him against Russian reprisals.
+We are not using Kevin’s full name because of the nature of his work in Ukraine.

 “Being on this side now, and hearing their conversations on their radio — and them knowing, okay, they’re out there somewhere, we don’t know where or who it is — there’s definitely an advantage to that,” he says.